BedrockStreaming/tech.bedrockstreaming.com/_posts/2020-12-08-Three-years-running-kubernetes-on-production-at-Bedrock.md

 ### Metrics

-We scrap metrics via Prometheus.
+We scrape application and system metrics via Prometheus.
 We’re using Victoria Metrics as long term storage.
 We found it really easy to deploy and it needs really few time to administer on a daily basis, unlike Prometheus.

 Details: